PhangsTeam/sfng-docs/database_spec.md

 The primary portion of the tree is the `./data/` directory structure, which will contain a series of subdirectories.
 The major quantum of storage is a directory containing data files corresponding to a single, unified observational data set.

-There is a single coarse organizational scheme to facilitate human navigation consisting of one layer of subdirectories that will enable traversal.
-Some species are called out based on their utility in this research.
-The
+There is a single coarse organizational scheme to facilitate human navigation consisting of one layer of subdirectories that will enable rapid traversal to specific types of data.

-    ./data/CO/
-    ./data/HI/
-    ./data/Ha/
     ./data/FIR/
     ./data/NIR/
-    ./data/UV/
     ./data/Optical/
     ./data/Radio/
+    ./data/Submm/
+    ./data/UV/

+Some tracers, in particular are called out based on their particular utility for this line of work.

+    ./data/CO/
+    ./data/HI/
+    ./data/Ha/

 #### Naming Conventions

-Individual files will be stored with their names given as the NED Preferred name for the object as the leading value.
+Individual files should represent individual galaxies or continouous maps of groups (e.g., NGC 5194/5195).
+Each file will be stored with their names given as the NED Preferred name for the object as the leading value.
+Spaces are replaced with underscores: `_`.
 This can be established directly by query NED by hand, using `astroquery` in python

    from astroquery.ned import Ned (Ned.query_object('NGC 598'))['Object Name'].data.data[0]